-The chest muscle is also known as the pectoral muscle (pecs), and it is one of the largest upper body muscles that run down from the neck to the abdomen.
+The chest or pectoralis major (pecs) is one of the largest upper body muscles that runs down from the neck to the abdomen.

 It is a group of four small muscles, such as:

-- Pectoralis minor (It’s located under the pectoralis muscle)
+- Pectoralis minor (It’s located under the pectoralis major)

 - Subclavius (a small muscle located beneath the clavicle), and